For New Directors at Fraternity/Sorority Headquarters

 Dan Wrona is the CEO & Project Leader of RISE Partnerships, where he has worked with more than 300 campuses and 30 organizations over the past 22 years.
 He has also served as a university administrator, a national fraternity staff member, and as a co

-Dan Wrona is the CEO & Project Leader of RISE Partnerships, where he has worked with more than 300 campuses and 30 organizations over the past 22 years.
-He has also served as a university administrator, a national fraternity staff member, and as a consultant on NIC staff.
+Dan Wrona is the CEO & Project Leader of RISE Partnerships, where he has worked with hundreds of campuses and organizations over more than 25 years.
+He has served as a university administrator, a national fraternity staff member, and as a consultant on NIC staff.
 Dan combines lessons from his MBA and his obsession with systems theory, organizational leadership, and productivity hacks to guide professionals in how to produce better results from their work in fraternity/sorority life.

 Questions?